ucberkeley/rails_access/README.md

 ### Operation

 An operation is an application capability.

-Examples: "Read Note", "Play Song", "Send Mail",
+Examples: Read Note, Play Song, Send Mail.

 ### Assignment

 An assigment links a user and role.

 Example: Alice is assigned the admin role.

 ### Permission

 A permission links a role and operation.

-Example: an Admin has permission to read notes.
+Example: an admin has permission to read notes.

 ## Usage